cmmid/cmmid.github.io/topics/covid19/_posts/2020-11-17-uk-tiers-2nd-lockdown.md

 Read the full pre-print [here.](reports/uk-tiers-2nd-lockdown/uk_tiers_2nd_lockdown.pdf)

-We have archived the original report submitted to the Chief Medical Officer on Saturday, October 31 [here.](reports/uk-tiers-2nd-lockdown/Impact of lockdown on COVID-19 in England.pptx)
+We have archived the original report submitted to UK policymakers on Saturday, October 31 [here.](reports/uk-tiers-2nd-lockdown/Impact of lockdown on COVID-19 in England.pptx)